rehierl/node-tree-outliner/3-6-0-design-7.md

 section = node.parentSection
 (section.parentSection === section.sectioningNode.parentSection)
 ```

+That is, because (1) a section is strongly connected with its sectioning
+node, and (2) any sectioning node always declares a new subsection.

 The focus of this expression is that the corresponding associations must be
 consistent with each other.
 That is, the sectioning node's parent section